 Dreamdata integrates with Google services, LinkedIn, Marketo, Salesforce, Facebook, G2, Intercom, Twitter, Zoho, and other SaaS apps and services.

 Dreamdata costs $999/month (paid annually) and offers a free plan which comes with basic features.

-6. Semrush – All-in-one platform to analyze SEO, competitor research, PPC, and social media
+6. Semrush – All-in-one platform to analyze SEO & competitor social and paid media

 Semrush is a content analysis tool for SEO, content marketing, competitor research,